 Benjamin Parth, head chef at the Hotel YSCLA and the in-house gourmet restaurant Stüva in Ischgl, is no longer unknown among connoisseurs, as he has been impressively involved in the concert of Austrian culinary greats for years.
 This is reflected not least in the awards given to the former “youngest award-winning chef in Austria”: five toques (19 points) in the Gault&Millau 2024, five stars (98 points) in the A la Carte Guide 2023 and four forks in the current Fallstaff restaurant guide speak for themselves.
 The highlight of his career so far is the “Gault & Millau Chef of the Year 2019” award.

 Benjamin Parth on the “Chef of the Year 2019” award:

-TAUGHT BY THE BEST: FROM ISCHGL INTO THE WIDER WORLD AND BACK AGAIN
+LEARNED FROM THE BEST: FROM ISCHGL TO THE WORLD AND BACK AGAIN